There are so many reasons to learn a new language. It’s a hugely beneficial experience that will enrich your life personally and professionally.

 Looking to dive straight into your language learning?
 Try busuu now and see why it’s the fastest way to learn a language.

-Here are our top 10 benefits of learning a foreign language:
+Here are 10 benefits of learning languages:

 Okay, it sounds like a grand claim to begin with.
 And yes, we know happiness isn’t exactly a clear metric you can measure.